Dedicated to the power of God to change hearts and perform miracles!

 Every whosoever down in Whosoeverville liked Missions a

 And the Grinch liked Missions, but not every part.

-The Grinch disliked reading books, the whole thing about reading.
+The Grinch disliked mission books, the whole thing about reading.

 Please don't ask why, no one knows quite the reason.

 It could be his head wasn't screwed on just right,